lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 }
 ```

 If you check the source code for this chapter you will see that we have done some refactoring.
 We have created a class named ```Scene``` which groups all the information related to the 3D world.
-This the definition and the attributes of the ```Scene``` class, that contains an instance of the ```SkyBox``` class.
+This is the definition and the attributes of the ```Scene``` class, that contains an instance of the ```SkyBox``` class.

 ```java
 package org.lwjglb.engine;